mvolkmann/MyUnixEnv/notes/Emmet/EmmetNotes.md

 ![VS Code Command Palette](https://github.com/mvolkmann/MyUnixEnv/blob/master/notes/Emmet/VSCodeCommandPalette.png?raw=true)

-To add keybindings in VS Code, open Preferences...Keyboard Shortcuts from the "File" menu in Windows or Linux or the "Code" menu in macOS.
+To add keybindings in VS Code, open Preferences...Keyboard Shortcuts from the "File" menu in Windows and Linux, or the "Code" menu in macOS.
 Enter "Emmet" in the search input at the top to filter the commands to just those supplied by Emmet.
 Select a command and press the "+" that appears to its left.